-Greyhound and Corns
+Greyhounds and Corns

-Greyhounds frequently get corns and no one really understand why.
+Greyhounds frequently get corns and no one really understands why.

-There are 2 theories

-The first is that it is related to greyhound racing and the weight they put on some of their pads more than the others – but there have been cases where non racing dogs have developed corns on each pad.
+There are 2 theories.
+The first is that they are related to greyhound racing and the weight they put on some of their pads more than others.
+But there have been cases where non racing dogs have developed corns on each pad.
+The other theory is that the corns are a result of a virus.
 Whatever the reason is for your dog developing corns, the problem and the cures are the same.

-There are various methods to remove corns and surgery should be a last result.
-Hulling corns is often recommended but corns can and do grow back.
-Some non evasive methods of removing corns are:
+There are various methods to remove corns and surgery should be a last resort.
+Hulling corns is often recommended by vets but corns can and do grow back.
+Some non evasive methods of removing corns are as follows:

 - Lots of people have experienced good results with homeopathic medicine.
 Indeed one of our KGR dogs was greatly helped using Lori Rose on his 8 corns – she dispenses both homeopathic tablets and an ointment to massage into the pad. http://www.lorirosehomeopathy.com/

-Burts Bees balm is also good to use on the pads – gently rub it into the affected area.
+- Burts Bees balm is also good to use on the pads – gently rub it into the affected area.

-Bizarrely gaffa tape also works – but just the silver one – you need to place a piece on the corn and leave for around 6 days.
+- Bizarrely gaffa tape also works – but just the silver one.
+You need to place a piece on the corn and leave for around 6 days.
 When removed gently file down the corn.

-Finally try an epsom salts soak for 10 minutes twice a day.
+- Finally try an epsom salts soak for 10 minutes twice a day.

 - All of the above ultimately soften the pad which helps the corns.